cybernetisk/internsystem-v2/README.md

 7. In a separate terminal, connect to the databse using an ssh-tunnel: `ssh -L 3307:localhost:3306 -i ~/.ssh/dbtunnel dbtunnel@158.39.200.46 -N`

+8. Generate database adapter client: `npx prisma generate`

-8. Start a development environment: `npm run dev`
+9. Start a development environment: `npm run dev`

-9. Navigate to the development endpoint: `http://localhost:3005`
+10. Navigate to the development endpoint: `http://localhost:3005`

 BTW: Notify easvebak@cyb.no if you are able to somehow gain access to the VPS, and you will be given 5 vouchers. (this is not a challenge, lol)